-RLA #36 is located southwest of the corner of E. 21st St. and S. Sheridan Rd.
+RLA #44 is located along Mill Creek between E. 11th St. and S. Maplewood Ave. and from E. 7th St. to Sheridan Rd..

 I. Background

 During the post-World War building boom of the 1950s and 1960s, Tulsa expanded rapidly east and south into the basins of Mingo, Joe and Fred creeks.
 Because of the city's climate and the broad floodplains along these creeks, this growth brought with it an increased risk of flooding.
 And indeed, by the mid-1980s floods were occurring almost yearly and flooding had become Tulsa's most destructive natural hazard.
 One researcher at the time declared Tulsa "the most flood-prone community in the nation."